beezu/beammp-container-image/README.md

 The sections below provides use cases for docker and docker-compose.

+Whether you're using docker or docker-compose, you'll need to modify the ServerConfig.toml example file to suit your needs.
+You *need* an authentication key at a minimum.
+Information on obtaining a key can be found [here](https://wiki.beammp.com/en/home/server-installation).

+If you're coming from an existing server to this docker container, simply replace the ServerConfig.toml with your own file.

 ### docker

 Quick start:

 ```bash
 docker run --name beammp-server \